ethereum/consensus-specs/specs/networking/p2p-interface.md

 The usage of one handshake procedure or the other shall be transparent to the Eth 2.0 application layer, once the libp2p Host/Node object has been configured appropriately.

-### What are advantages of using TCP/QUIC/Websockets?
+### What are the advantages of using TCP/QUIC/Websockets?

 TCP is a reliable, ordered, full-duplex, congestion-controlled network protocol that powers much of the Internet as we know it today.
 HTTP/1.1 and HTTP/2 run atop TCP.